LivInTheLookingGlass/Euler/cplusplus/README.rst

 Prime Infrastructure Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+(Note that this is in progress, and these tests will be run only when
+there is an implementation to refer to.
+Since they are identical to the
+test in the c folder, the test is already written and ready to go.)

 This test checks five things:

 1. It checks ``is_prime()`` for numbers up to ``MAX_PRIME``, where that